jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Jcs-For-Zookeeper-Terms-Of-Service.md

 3.2.2.2 JD Cloud & AI will provide a 7×24 hours online ticket service system to answer customer questions during the use.

-3.2.3 In case the service involves the Zookeeper, JD Cloud & AI is only responsible for the underlayer part under the operating system and the operation maintenance of the software provided by JD Cloud & AI, namely technical architectures, operating systems and others related to services of Zookeeper.
+3.2.3 In case the service involves the **Distributed Coordination Service Zookeeper Version**, JD Cloud & AI is only responsible for the underlayer part under the operating system and the operation maintenance of the software provided by JD Cloud & AI, namely technical architectures, operating systems and others related to service of **Distributed Coordination Service Zookeeper Version**.
 The part above the operating system (such as the application program you install on your system) is your own responsibility.
 In addition, if you upgrade the operating system on your own, system breakdown and other adverse effects may be caused; please take care of the risks and be careful to operate.

 3.2.4 JD Cloud & AI will eliminate the faults caused by non-man made operations, except for due to your account and/or force majeure and matters out of the control scope of JD Cloud & AI.